 We may seek additional funding through collaboration agreements and public or private financings.
-For example, in November 2014 we entered into an At Market Issuance Sales Agreement, or the Sales Agreement, with MLV & Co.
+For example, in November 2014 we entered into a sales agreement, or the Sales Agreement, with MLV & Co.
 LLC, or MLV, pursuant to which we may sell from time to time, at our option, up to an aggregate of \$6.6 million of shares of our common stock through MLV, as sales agent.
+During September 2015, FBR & Co., or FBR, acquired MLV and assumed its rights and obligations under the Sales Agreement.
 Sales of our common stock made pursuant to the Sales Agreement are made on The NASDAQ Capital Market under our shelf registration statement on Form S-3 filed on November 13, 2014, which was declared effective by the SEC on November 25, 2014, by means of ordinary brokers' transactions at market prices.
-Although sales of our common stock have taken place pursuant to the Sales Agreement, there can be no assurance that MLV will be successful in consummating future sales based on prevailing market conditions or in the quantities or at the prices that we deem appropriate.
+Although sales of our common stock have taken place pursuant to the Sales Agreement, there can be no assurance that FBR will be successful in consummating future sales based on prevailing market conditions or in the quantities or at the prices that we deem appropriate.
 Under current SEC regulations, at any time during which the aggregate market value of our common stock held by non-affiliates, or public float, is less than \$75.0 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements, including sales under the Sales Agreement, is limited to an aggregate of one-third of our public float.
-As of November 11, 2014, our public float was 2.9 million shares, the value of which was \$20.0 million based upon the closing price of our common stock puster to sales Agreement unless certain conditions are met, which include the accuracy of representations and warranties made to MLV under the Sales Agreement.
-Furthermore, MLV is permitted to terminate the Sales Agreement in its sole discretion upon ten days' notice, or at any time in certain circumstances, including the occurrence of an event that would be reasonably likely to have a material adverse effect on our assets, business, operations, earnings, properties, condition (financial or otherwise), prospect
+As of February 29, 2016, our public float was 4.1 million shares, the value of which was \$14.6 million based upon the closing price of our common stock of \$3.57 on February 22, 2016.
+The value of one-third of our public float calculated on the same basis was \$4.8 million.
+We are unable to sell any further shares of common stock pursuant to the Sales Agreement due to current capacity restrictions.
+Furthermore, FBR is permitted to terminate the Sales Agreement in its sole discretion upon ten days' notice, or at any time in certain circumstances, including the occurrence of an event that would be reasonably likely to have a material adverse effect on our assets, business, operations, earnings, properties, condition (financial or otherwise), prospects, stockholders' equity or results of operations.